Athletics & Fitness

 Physical Education is part of our school's core curriculum.
 Our learners' passion for excellence and sportsmanship is evident in their outstanding performances beyond traditional PE.

-Nea middle schoolers combine with their sister school, ACLC, to field teams in Volleyball, Basketball, and Track.
+Nea middle schoolers combine with their sister school, ACLC, to field teams in Volleyball, Basketball, and Track, including a Cross Country Running Club.

 Nea high schoolers who are Alameda residents* can participate on sports teams with either Alameda or Encinal High School, depending on their high school residency zone.
 This includes all sports offered at either high school, including baseball, cheerleading, cross country, football, softball, track, basketball, soccer, swimming, tennis, volleyball, and more.